civitas-cerebrum/element-repository/README.md

 ### Retrieving Elements

-The repository exposes clean, asynchronous methods that return `Element` objects (wrapping Playwright `Locator` for web, or WebdriverIO elements for mobile), ready for interaction.
+The repository exposes clean, asynchronous methods that return unified `Element` objects, ready for interaction regardless of the underlying platform.

 ```typescript
 test('Search and select random product', async ({ page }) => {